 Course curriculum and elements of the Certificate of Management in Aviation Safety may be applicable to meet the training requirements for eligible candidates to apply for a Federal Aviation Safety Officer Certificate (ASO).

 The ASO program is sponsored by the Safety Standards and Training Subcommittee of the Interagency Committee for Aviation Policy (ICAP)

-The cost per course is $2,000 - individuals who complete all three courses for the Certificate of Management in Aviation Safety will receive a discounted price of $500 at the time of registration for their third course; thus reducing the total cost to $5,500 for all three certificate courses, effective as of July 1, 2019.
-For individuals who completed at least one CMAS course prior to June 30, 2019, ERAU will honor the previous discount if the third course is completed by June 30, 2020.
+The cost per course is $2,000 - individuals who complete all three courses for the Certificate of Management in Aviation Safety (CMAS) will receive a standard discounted price of $ 1,500 at the time of registration for their third CMAS course; thus reducing the total cost to $5,500 for all three certificate courses.
+For individuals who completed at least one CMAS course prior to June 30, 2019, ERAU will honor the previous discount if the third course is paid for and completed by June 30, 2020.

 These courses are tailored for industry professionals involved in the management, supervision and operations of aviation organizations.
 All courses in the Certificate of Management in Aviation Safety are offered in a face-to-face traditional classroom setting with subject matter experts from within the aviation industry.
 Offering these courses in person allows for real classroom discussion, interaction with professors, and endless networking opportunities with other industry professionals attending the course.
 In the past five years, we have welcomed over 450 aviation professionals originating from over 100 countries to our short-course series on the Daytona Beach and Prescott Campuses.

 Courses can be taken in any order; the short-courses required for the Certificate include: